Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A Canadian eating apple, released in Ottawa in 1964.
 A very hardy northern species that needs more trialling in Scotland.

-Rosemary Russet – Four available on MM106, Three available on MM116
+Rosemary Russet – Two available on MM106, Two available on MM116

 An old English russet apple, Rosemary Russet is medium-sized with a firm, dense texture.
 Its flavour is rich, aromatic, and nutty, highly regarded among russets.
 It stores well into winter, developing greater depth over time.
-A true heritage dessert apple.
+A true heritage dessert apple, with stunning pink blossom.

-Ross Nonpareil – Two available on MM106, Two available on MM116
+Ross Nonpareil – One available on MM106, One available on MM116

 First raised in Herefordshire in the late 18th century, Ross Nonpareil is a russeted apple of exceptional flavour.
 Its fruit is medium-sized, with a sweet yet tangy taste, highly aromatic.
 It keeps well into winter, improving with time.
 A connoisseur’s choice, still admired for its character.

-Sam Young – Two available on MM106, three available on MM116
+Sam Young – One available on MM106, Two available on MM116

 An Irish variety dating from the 19th century, Sam Young is a dessert apple of medium size with greenish-yellow skin flushed red.
 Its flesh is crisp and juicy, with a rich, aromatic flavour.
 Though little known today, it was once well regarded in Ireland.